UniversalDependencies/docs/_u-dep/flat.md

 compound(Service-4, Conservation-3)
 ~~~

-In addition, regular syntactic relations are used: (i) for a modifying determiner or (ii) to connect
+In addition, regular syntactic relations are used: (i) for a modifying determiner or similar function word and (ii) to connect
 together the words of a description or name which involve embedded prepositional phrases, sentences, etc.,
 when these relations are (i) recognized in the language being annotated (i.e., the analyses below are for
 French, German, and Spanish, not English) and (ii) deemed not to be grammaticalized to the extent that the original role